Soumyosish/LeetCode/Readme.md

 ## Getting Started

-Each pattern folder contains LeetCode problems solved with detailed explanations and multiple approaches.
+Each pattern folder contains LeetCode problems solved with detailed explanations and followed by examples with optimized approach.It is the pattern wise I am following to strengthen my DSA journey.

 Happy coding! 🚀